 The Online Journalism Awards are open to websites, areas of websites and all digital platforms, including smart phones, e-readers and tablets, where journalists have originated the content or selected and amplified it.
 Search services, portal sites and wire services may submit content they created that fits the eligibility requirements.
 Individuals and organizations may enter the contest.
 Online retailers and advertising sites are not eligible.

-The 2013 Online Journalism Awards are open to work published between June 16, 2012, and June 15, 2013.
+The 2014 Online Journalism Awards are open to work published in any language worldwide between June 16, 2013, and June 15, 2014.
 Entries must be available online for one year from date of submission.

 There is a single category for student work, split into two size groupings.
-To be eligible in the student-specific category, the entire project must have been produced only by enrolled students receiving academic credit for the work being entered.
+To be eligible in the student-specific category, the entire project must have been produced only by enrolled students receiving academic credit for the work being entered, or must be work created for a student publication.
 Students can be full- or part-time; graduate, undergraduate or high school students.
-Work produced for pay is not eligible for a student award.
+Work produced for pay is not eligible for a student award (that is, freelance work, etc. Receipt of student aid is not a disqualifier).
+Work that was created by a student for credit but then made available to a commercial publication is allowed, but should be explained in the entry.

-Submitting to a student category and checking the box to agree to the terms of the awards affirms that the work was done by students.
+Entries submitted to a student category with a checked box agreeing to the terms of the awards confirms that the work was done by students.
 The entrant should explain any professional or professorial involvement when completing the entry.

-A note about partnerships: If a project is the product of a partnership of two or more organizations, enter the project into the size category corresponding to the combined number of FTEs dedicated to editorial efforts of the partner organizations.
+A note about partnerships: If an entry is the product of a partnership of two or more organizations, enter into the size category corresponding to the combined staffs of the partner organizations.

 A note about subsidiaries: Many media outlets are part of larger organizations.
-To determine the proper size for your entry, consider the following: if your organization is wholly independent and receives no or very limited editorial, technological, or financial assistance from your parent organization, then you may be eligible to enter into a smaller size category.
+To determine the proper size for your entry, consider the following: if your organization is wholly independent and receives no technological, editorial, or financial support from your parent organization, then you may be eligible to enter into a smaller size category.
 However, if your organization receives material technological, editorial or financial support from the larger entity, you may need to enter the larger organization category.

 When making your submission, you will be required to include a statement explaining why you believe your entry belongs in the selected category.
-(Entrants in the large categories do not need to include such a statement.)
-ONA judges have the final say as to which size category your entry belongs and ONA reserves the right to move entrants into different categories.
+ONA judges have the final say as to whether your entry was entered in the proper size category.
+Entries determined to be mis-entered may be excluded from consideration.

-Entries must be submitted through online entry forms.
-To enter, fill out entry forms for all entries across all categories.
+Entries must be submitted through the online awards site.
+To enter, fill out entry forms for each entry across all categories.
 Then pay for the total number of awards entries.
 Entry fees are listed below.

 TECHNICAL INNOVATION AWARD ELIGIBILITY